laterpay/laterpay-wordpress-plugin/laterpay/README.txt

 * Added contextual help to all backend pages
 * Fixed problem where re-activating the plugin forwarded to the getStarted tab
 * Added submenu links to the admin menu
+* Added two columns to posts table that indicate price and price type of each post
 * Tested and established compatibility with PHP 5.2.4
 * Revised README to comply with WordPress standards
 * Added option to switch off auto-updating of browscap